 Capone still enjoyed fishing and was always sweet when children were around, but by 1946, Dr. Phillips said that his “physical and nervous condition remains essentially the same as when last officially reported.
 He is still nervous and irritable.”

 In the last months of that year, Capone’s outbursts lessened, but he still got aggravated sometimes.
 Besides occasional trips to the drugstore, Mae Capone kept her husband’s life as quiet as possible.

-He spent his last year mainly in pajamas, searching the property for his long-lost buried treasure, and engaging in delusional conversations with long-dead friends, which his family often went along with.
+During the last days before Al Capone’s death, he walked around mainly in pajamas, searching the property for his long-lost buried treasure, and engaging in delusional conversations with long-dead friends, which his family often went along with.
 He was overjoyed at drugstore trips as he had developed a childlike glee over Dentyne gum.

 The FBI file noted in 1946 that “Capone then had the mentality of a 12-year-old child.”

 It was on Jan.
 21, 1947, that he suffered a stroke.
 His wife called Dr. Phillips at 5 a.m., who noted Capone’s convulsions occurred every three to five minutes and that his “limbs were spastic, his face drawn, pupils dilated, and eyes and jaws were set.”

 Medication was administered, and in a couple of days, Capone went without a single seizure.
 The paralysis on his limbs and face had abated.
 But unfortunately, he was concurrently dealing with bronchial pneumonia.